 - How are you?

+This document will help you prepare for the meeting.
 The page How we give feedback will give you some tips for these conversations.

 The manager MUST document every conversation in Asure (MIU Online (asurehcm.com)) under (EE info–Employee Notes).